 Short-Term, For-Credit Courses

 Purdue University is excited to offer intensive short-term course opportunities for high school students during June and July.
-Move-in and orientation for each experience will occur on Sunday and class sessions begin on Monday.
+Move-in and orientation for each experience will take place on Sunday, and class sessions will begin on Monday.
+These courses do not allow for commuter or online participation (with the exception of the single online course).
+Students must remain on campus, including living in the residence hall, for the duration of the program.

-To view the short-term courses that are available for Summer 2025, click the weeks below to view which courses are being offered each week.
-Click to view a PDF list of summer courses.
-Click here to view a PDF list of summer courses.
-Click here to view an example schedule from last summer.
+To view the short-term courses that are available for Summer 2026, click the weeks below to view which courses are being offered each week.
+Click here to view a past example schedule.

 In accordance with Purdue policies, all persons have equal access to Purdue University’s educational programs, services and activities, without regard to race, religion, color, sex, age, national origin or ancestry, genetic information, marital status, parental status, sexual orientation, gender identity and expression, disability or status as a veteran.
 See Purdue’s Nondiscrimination Policy Statement.
 If you have any questions or concerns regarding these policies, please contact the Office of the Vice President for Ethics and Compliance at vpec@purdue.edu or 765-494-5830.